 Where Agently is purpose-built

-Shared workspace: Apex, Nova, Pulse, Echo, Lens, Nexus share Brain, Spaces, Pages, and messaging—so research for sales can become a brief for marketing without re-uploading PDFs to six chats.
+Shared workspace: Jarvis works from a shared Brain, Spaces, Pages, and messaging, so research for sales can become a brief for marketing without re-uploading PDFs to separate chats.

 Human-in-the-loop by design: We expect review on consequential output; see AI employees vs. hiring for how we think about revenue and ops roles.